prashanthramachandran-actalent/prashanthramachandran-actalent/README.md

 # DemoGit

-Demogit is used to demonstrate use cases in git
+DemoGit is used to demonstrate use cases in git

 ## Installation
 git clone origin main